OrdinaryQin/TCA-GCN/README.md

 # Acknowledgements
 This repo is manly based on [CTR-GCN](https://github.com/Uason-Chen/CTR-GCN).
 Many thanks to the authors for their work and to the original authors involved for giving me an opportunity to learn from them.
+#  Citation

-# Please cite the paper if you find it useful:
+Please cite the paper if you find it useful:

 @misc{https://doi.org/10.48550/arxiv.2205.15936,
   doi = {10.48550/ARXIV.2205.15936},